GefullteTaubenbrust2/VoluMol/README.md

 - Download the files from this repo.
 - Install CMake and a suitable compiler (see below) if you haven't already.
 ### Linux and Make:
 - Open the terminal in the main folder and type `cmake .` and `make` in the console.
+Optionally add the flag `-DCOMPUTE_SHADERS=On` to your `cmake` prompt (requires Opengl 4.3+).
 CMake will automatically try to download GLFW from GitHub and the program will be compiled.
 At this point, your installation should be finished.
 ### Windows and MSVC:
 - Create a subdirectory in the main folder to build in.
 The name doesn't matter, but probably call it something like `build`.
 - Open the CMake UI and use `Browse Source` and `Browse Build` to link to the main and build folders respectively.
-- Click `Generate`, select Visual Studio (tested with Visual Studio 16 2019) and click `Finish`.
+- Click `Configure`, select Visual Studio (tested with Visual Studio 16 2019) and click `Finish`.
+- Optionally check `COMPUTE_SHADERS` (requires Opengl 4.3+).
-- Open the `.sln` file in the build directory.
+- Click `Generate` and open the `.sln` file in the build directory.
 - Switch to `Release` mode and compile.
 - If all this worked without errors, copy the `.dll` file from the `Release` folder back to the main directory.
+### Other compilers:

-Other compilers should also work.
+... should also work.
+I haven't used/tested them though.\
+\
 If you have successfully compiled the `.so`/`.dll` file, you can write a test script to open and close the window.
-If nothing bad happens, your installation is probably working at this point.
+If nothing bad happens, your installation is probably working at this point.\
+\
+Compute shaders are a more modern alternative to the previously used mode of generating cubemaps, although it will likely make very little difference in terms of computation times.
+It is possible, however, that they will be less prone to bugs in very large molecules.
+To enable them, enable the `COMPUTE_SHADERS` option as outlined above.

 # Usage